What is chemotherapy?

 Some chemotherapy drugs can be extremely irritating to the subcutaneous tissues if they are able to leak outside of the vein during injection.
 Examples include the chemotherapy drugs vincristine, vinblastine, adriamycin, and mustargen.
 Severe swelling, ulceration, and inflammation can be seen.
 However, this complication is rare because all chemotherapy drugs are carefully administered through catheters placed in the vein.

 How is chemotherapy given?

 One or more cancer specialists will examine your pet directly and consult in detail with you and your regular veterinarian.
 These specialists will determine whether chemotherapy will be useful for your pet’s cancer.
-If chemotherapy is given to your pet, a veterinary oncologist (specialist in cancer medicine) will plan the course of therapy carefully.
+If chemotherapy is given to your pet, a veterinary oncologist (specialist in cancer medicine) will carefully plan the course of therapy.
 Treatment for each patient is individually tailored, although specific chemotherapy protocols consisting of several different drugs are followed for different types of cancer.